TanzaniteBot/discord-akairo/README.md

 ### Changes in this fork of akairo

-Please see [this file](/docs/general/updates.md) for a list of changes in this fork vs normal akairo
+Please see [this file](/docs/general/updates.md) for a list of changes in this fork vs normal akairo.
+If you have any questions related to this fork please contact `IRONM00N#0001` in the akairo server or join my [bot's discord](https://discord.gg/7FpsYp2c47).

 ## Features